JackClarkson03/Take-Home-Compatibility-Task/README.md

 ## Project Approach
-My goal for this project is to build an end-to-end pipeline which produces a live, testable demo, in an intelligent and thoughtful way.
-Due to the tight time constraints of the project, I will first create a working pipeline, and then continue making improvements.
-After each model iteration, I will test each section on using the interaction demo, and use these results to determine what is included in the next iteration of the model.
-The full, detailed modifications of each iteration are explained below.
+This section details my approach to the project.
+My goal was to build an end-to-end pipeline which produces a live, testable demo, in an intelligent and thoughtful way.
+Due to the tight time constraint of the project, and my unfamiliarity with Fast API and Swagger UI, my approach was to first create a working pipeline, and then continue to make improvements.
+After each model iteration, I tested each section using the interactive demo, and used these results, as well as critical thinking about the way my model processed information, to determine what to adjust for the next iteration of the model.
+The full, detailed modifications of each iteration are explained below. ** These sections need checking over.

 <details>
   <summary> First Model Iteration: Working Iteration using Whispter, keyBERT, LLMs, and Three-Stage Heuristic Approach</summary>